melisezgi/Digital-Habits-Explorer/README.md

 ## Future Work
-Incorporate data from additional months for a more comprehensive analysis.
-Explore correlations between screen time and productivity metrics.
-Add machine learning models to predict screen time based on historical dat
+The possible future development in this project includes the analysis of the data by screen time over months to see trends and seasonal change in behavior; using data from a number of different users would allow for wider and more generalized analysis.
+More importantly, further analysis that could be carried out includes seeing correlations of the screen time to external factors: weather conditions, holidays, productivity levels, and other factors.
+Refining existing categories, such as breaking down "Social Media" into specific platforms like Instagram or TikTok, could offer further detail regarding user habits.
+Finally, the introduction of predictive modeling to predict screen time based on past behavior, with personalized recommendations toward healthier digital habits, could also be implemented.